Fort Myers Rotator Cuff Injuries Lawyer

 The strategy we employ will depend on the specific facts of your case.
 Your receiving regular medical treatment for your pre-existing condition should establish an effective paper trail that can show us the crash made your injury worse.
 This falls under legal precedent known as the "eggshell rule" or sometimes "think skull rule."
 This is a legal, common law doctrine holding that one's unexpected frailty is not a defense for the seriousness of injury caused.
 So even if you do have a pre-existing rotator cuff injury, the negligent driver is still responsible to the extent his/ her actions resulted in the condition's worsening.

 The exception to this would be "intervening cause," which can be a complicating factor in your injury lawsuit.
-For example, if you don't seek immediate medical treatment and then return days later with an acute rotator cuff injury, the defense for other driver has an opportunity to argue it wasn't the crash that caused your acute injury, but rather some intervening cause.
+For example, if you do not seek immediate medical treatment and then return days later with an acute rotator cuff injury, the defense for other driver has an opportunity to argue it was not the crash that caused your acute injury, but rather some intervening cause.

 Recognize that auto insurers are only looking to minimize their payout to you.
 Their questions are designed to uncover this kind of evidence.
 Never be dishonest, but instead say you wish to cooperate, but will be referring all medical questions to your injury attorney (even if you have not already hired one).